Numerical method for feasible and approximately optimal solutions of multi-marginal optimal transport beyond discrete measures: Introduction

-\item We perform a numerical experiment to demonstrate that the proposed algorithm can produce a high-quality solution in a large MMOT problem instance involving $N=50$ marginals.
-Moreover, we showcase that the computed approximation errors are much less conservative compared to the theoretical estimates, which highlights a practical advantage of the proposed algorithm compared to existing methods. \end{enumerate}
+\item We perform three numerical experiments involving problem instances that include an MMOT problem that stems from fluid dynamics, the Wasserstein barycenter problem, and a large-scale MMOT problem with $N=100$ marginals, and we compare the proposed algorithm with two regularization-based algorithms by \citet*{genevay2016stochastic} and \citet*{eckstein2019computation}.
+The numerical results show that the proposed algorithm outperforms the two existing algorithms as it produces feasible high-quality solutions and computes sub-optimality estimates that are much less conservative than purely theoretically derived sub-optimality estimates. \end{enumerate}

 The rest of this paper is organized as follows.
 Section~\ref{ssec:settings} introduces the notations in the paper and the settings of the MMOT problem.
-In Section~\ref{ssec:relaxation}, we develop the notions of \textit{reassembly} and \textit{moment set}, and introduce the relaxation scheme to approximate \eqref{eqn:mmot}.
-Section~\ref{ssec:duality} presents the duality results specifically tailored to the relaxed MMOT problem, which transforms it into a linear semi-infinite optimization problem.
-We also analyze the theoretical computational complexity of this linear semi-infinite optimization problem.
-In Section~\ref{ssec:reassemblysemidiscrete}, we demonstrate an explicit construction of a \textit{reassembly} under some fairly general and practically relevant assumptions.
-In Section~\ref{ssec:momentsetdd}, we provide explicit constructions of test functions on a Euclidean space to establish control on the ``Wasserstein diameter'' of the resulting \textit{moment sets} and also analyze the number of test functions needed to do so.
+In Section~\ref{ssec:relaxation}, we develop the notions of \textit{moment set} and \textit{reassembly}, and introduce the approximation scheme for \eqref{eqn:mmot}.
+Section~\ref{ssec:duality} presents the duality results specifically tailored to the relaxed MMOT problem, while Section~\ref{ssec:mmot-complexity} presents an analysis of the computational complexity of the resulting linear semi-infinite optimization problem.
+In Section~\ref{ssec:reassemblysemidiscrete}, we develop results on the explicit construction of \textit{reassembly}.
+In Section~\ref{ssec:momentsetdd}, we explicitly construct test functions in the compact Euclidean case to control the supremum \mbox{1-Wasserstein} metric within the resulting \textit{moment set}.
 Section~\ref{sec:numerics} presents our numerical algorithm for approximately solving \eqref{eqn:mmot} and its theoretical properties.
-Finally, Section~\ref{sec:experiments} showcases the performance of the proposed numerical method in an example with $N=50$ marginals and discusses some of its practical aspects.
-Section~\ref{sec:proof-theory} contains the proofs of the theoretical results in this paper.
+Section~\ref{sec:experiments} showcases the performance of our numerical algorithm in three numerical experiments.
+Our extended results on controlling the supremum $p$-Wasserstein metric within a moment set are presented in Section~\ref{sec:momentset-extended}.
+Lastly, Section~\ref{sec:proof-theory} contains the proofs of the theoretical results in this paper.